solemnsky/solemnsky/README.md

 Travis CI says: [![Build Status](https://travis-ci.org/solemnsky/solemnsky.svg?branch=master)](https://travis-ci.org/solemnsky/solemnsky)

 # solemnsky

-Hello wandering traveler.

-solemnsky is an endeavour to, finding foundations in http://altitudegame.com, create a new open-source multiplayer 2d plane game designed to support competition and community-driven design.

-This is the solemnsky codebase.
-It's our best shot at making solemnsky happen.

-## the making of solemnsky

-Our design process consists in simultaneously writing useful code and not making everything into a great Big Ball of Mud (a surprisingly difficult task).

-After due consideration, we've chosen C++ as our _langage de résistance_.
- Eventually, we plan to use Lua for scripting, in order to make design iteration faster and modding easier.
+Altitude demonstrated the viability of an uncommon genera of multiplayer game.
+ Beyond its cartoonish appearance, it offered a competitive multiplayer experience that kept a small dedicated player-base coming back year after year.

+However, it does suffer some unfortunate limitations, and in recent years has become increasingly stagnant.
+Cue solemnsky: the second attempt at an altitude-like game.
+ We aim to make a new altitude that exposes itself to community development and addresses altitude's old problems from a different light.

+solemnsky is not an altitude clone; it's a new look at what made altitude great.

+## Technical Documentation

+Solemnsky is in active development.
+See the top-level `docs/` directory for an overview into the technical design and current status of our continuing efforts to build the best "alti2ude"

-## roadmap
+## You Can Help!

-LOC is the only honest quantifier of project growth; therefore all roadmapping and growth extrapolation will be metricized in LOC and its derivatives.
- Teeworlds (a comparable game written in a comparable source) has ~48,000 LOC;
- after due ~~hopeful guessing~~ calculation, I'm aiming for a solid release of solemnsky at ~30,000 LOC.
-Extrapolation is possible, but probably disheartening.
+There are a lot of roles to fill on our team!
+Whether you want to be of use or just drop by and say hi, contact MagneticDuck via [email](mailto:zenmags@gmail.com) or via skype (magnetic.duck).
+He'll add you to the slack group, with the rest of the team.

+Example of roles we'd like filled:
+ * Graphic designer.
+ * Lua scripter.
+ * C++ programmer.
+ * Web designer.

+We're dedicated to pulling this project through; your contributions will be matched.

-## licensing and credits
+## Licensing and Credits.

 solemnsky is licensed under GPL.v3

-Magnetic Duck writes the code.
+* Magnetic Duck writes the code.
-LeGrape draws the graphics stuff.
+* LeGrape draws the graphics stuff.
-CouleeApps (glcoulee) and the one known only as 'Jeff' occasionally fix things I mess up in C++.
+* CouleeApps (glcoulee) and the one known only as 'Jeff' occasionally fix things I mess up in C++.
-A few other people shout at us to create things faster, thanks guys.
+* A few other people shout at us to create things faster, thanks guys.

-## Building

-It's possible to build this project on most Windows, OSX, and Linux setups.
-Listed below are the particular setups that we test against.

- * Windows: install http://nuwen.net/mingw.html -style MinGW, build with CLion.
- * OSX: Install Boost (homebrew works fine), and CMake to Xcode projects.
-You can build those.
- * Linux: Should build easily, if you're having problems nix is a sure-fire way to not have problems anymore (see default.nix in top-level).
+Of course, we'd like to thank (Nimbly Games)[http://nimblygames.com], the authors of Altitude, for their great work that started this whole mess!